 Ready to master your ad inventory like the pros?
 Become an ad ops guru with PubGuru University!
 FOR A LIMITED TIME, get access to our School Of AdSense, Ad Exchange, and Google Ad Manager courses for only $199!
 Click Here To Enroll

 Banning too broadly simply replaces one problem (inappropriate ads) with another (unfilled ad inventory and lost revenue).

 The ideal solution would be a happy medium: an ability to block legitimately inappropriate ads while leaving your fill-rate intact.

-Google Ad Exchange just introduced a solution to this issue in Ad Review Center.
-Ad review center is a publisher tool that allows you to review individual ads with full control over which ads to display.
+Google Ad Exchange just introduced a solution to this issue in the Ad Review Center.
+The Ad review center is a publisher tool that allows you to review individual ads with full control over which ads to display.

 Pretty cool, huh?